 Homeschooling in Paris

 Homeschooling, or l'école à la maison, is legal in France.
-However, expats wishing to pursue this option must register annually with the school inspectorate.
-Parents who choose to homeschool their children will also be subject to yearly inspections by the local education authority to ensure that students are receiving an adequate standard to education.
+That said, expats wishing to pursue this option must register annually with the school inspectorate.
+Parents who choose to homeschool their children will also be subject to yearly inspections by the local education authority to ensure that students are receiving an adequate standard of education.

-There are several support groups and homeschooling organisations that assist those who choose to homeschool expat children in Paris.
+Several support groups and homeschooling organisations assist those who choose to homeschool their expat children in Paris.

 Tutoring in Paris

 Finding a tutor suitably qualified to teach French and International Baccalaureate curricula is fairly easy in Paris.
-However, there are fewer tutors that can assist with other national curricula such as the British or American.
+However, fewer tutors can assist with other national curricula, such as the British or American.

-Parents will find that their children’s school and other expat parents may be a good starting point for sourcing good private tutors.
-Axiom Academic is a global tutoring database which offers access to a large number of tutors throughout Paris.
+Parents will find that their children’s school and other expat parents may be a good starting point for sourcing qualified private tutors.
+Axiom Academic is a global tutoring database which offers access to many tutors throughout Paris.